Learn how to calculate the difference between two dates in Excel. Maybe you have tried…

 Open Format Cells box to remove all borders

 You can also remove a border in an Excel worksheet by opening the Format Cells box.
 The benefit is that you can choose to remove all borders or some cell borders styles.
-In the above section (Use the Format Cells box in Excel), we have shown that you can open the Format Cells box in three ways.
+In the above section (Use the Format Cells dialog box in Excel), we have shown that you can open the Format Cells box in three ways.

 - Then you have to open the Format Cells box: